huddy67/Morrill-Hudson-Portfolio/determiningsecuritycontrols.md

 ### Project Walkthrough

-The first command I ran was: netstat -tuln
+The first command I ran was:

+'''netstat -tuln'''

 For whatever reason this did not work so i ran: ss -tuln